TomTheToad/FullStack_Udacity_P2/tournament/README.txt

 Created by Victor Asselta
 Submitted version 2.1 on April 17th 2015

+This folder is contained within a parent folder for the associated Project 2 class.
+I did this as to allow the vagrant config information to exist in the same local folder as on my own machine.

 The Following is an attempt to:
 1) Satisfy the basic requirements for the tournament project